Table of Contents

 Are they all wrong?

 Yes, everyone makes mistakes.
-I have different conclusions, but for Ali and the family they worked like crazy.
-If you want to know why vegetables are trash, calm down and read or listen to the end.
-A close friend told me that I might live to be 120 but he enjoys me much more today, I didn’t respond because this bickering annoyed me, I admit.
+I have different conclusions, but they worked like crazy for me and my family.
+If you want to know why vegetables are trash, read to the end.
+A close friend told me I might live to be 120, but he enjoys me a lot more today.
+I didn’t respond because this bickering annoyed me, I admit.
 He didn’t get the idea.
-The idea is not to live to the age of 120, the idea is to feel great all the time, peak energy and concentration, without doctors or all the baggage that overwhelms us with a western diet, to feel like a shell today and not at the age of 90.
+The idea is not to live to the age of 120, the idea is to feel great all the time, peak energy and concentration, without doctors or all the poison that overwhelms us in the western diet, to feel like a shell today and not at the age of 90.
 And why is everyone wrong?
-Because there is one way to reach a suitable diet and that is through evolution and anthropology with a massive use of logic, i.e. free thought.
+Because there is one way to reach a suitable diet and that is through evolution and anthropology with a massive use of logic, that is – free thought.
 It’s a matter of choosing the path and not wisdom.
 Everything we heard or grew up with must be ignored.
 It is very difficult and few are able to do it.
 It’s easy for me because it’s natural for me to think freely.
 Understanding nutrition through biology or science alone leads to a dead end.
-A few years ago it was difficult to get concentrated and reliable information about nutrition, today it is possible with the help of Google, chat gpt, audible and Amazon books.
+A few years ago it was difficult to get concentrated and reliable information about nutrition, today it is possible with the help of Google, ChatGPT audible and Amazon books.
 Most diets show improvement because they cut out processed food, but that’s not enough.
-The problem is that the re-feeding from the food we eat is sometimes decades, and then it is difficult to understand what caused it, this poisoning is very slow.
+The problem is that the re-nutrition from the food we eat sometimes takes decades, and then it is difficult to understand what caused the problem.
+The poisoning is very slow.

 Free nutrition

-A free diet that is eating meat, fish, dairy products [fermented and goat] and fermented grains [without plant toxins , mainly wheat products] works wonders.
-The great wonder that escapes logic is toxins found mainly in vegetables, roots, leaves, grains, seeds, vegetables and seeds but also unripe fruits or not of the type suitable for humans.
-Plants “don’t want” us to eat them [they are different from animals that can run] their way to prevent this is poisons.
-Most of the toxins are found in the peel, kernels and seeds, so chewing fruit and vegetable seeds causes the toxins to be released.
-The fruit wants you to eat it but not to destroy the seeds by chewing them, chewing an almond for example releases some cyanide .
+A free diet that includes eating meat, fish, dairy products (fermented and goat) and fermented grains (without plant toxins , mainly wheat products), works wonders mainly by separating carbohydrates from proteins and fats, in human nature they are hardly consumed together.
+The great wonder that escapes logic is toxins found mainly in vegetables, roots, leaves, grains, seeds, vegetables and seeds but also unripe fruits or the kind that are not suitable for humans.
+Plants “don’t want” us to eat them, and unlike animals that can run away, their way of preventing this is poisons.
+Most toxins are found in the peel, kernels and seeds, so chewing fruit and vegetable seeds causes the toxins to be released.
+The fruit wants you to eat it, but not to destroy the seeds by chewing them.
+Chewing an almond, for example , releases some cyanide .
 The plant stores cyanide in an inactive form called a cyanogenic glycoside, which is basically a sugar molecule with a cyanide group attached to it through a triple bond between carbon and nitrogen.
 This glycoside is stored in a compartment separate from the enzyme that activates it.
-When an insect or other animal chews on the plant, the cells are crushed, and the two chemicals mix.
-The enzyme then cleaves the cyanide from the sugar, releasing the toxic compound.
+When an animal chews the plant, the cells are crushed, and the two chemicals mix.
+The enzyme then cleaves the cyanide from the sugar and releases the toxic compound.
 This process is similar to breaking a glow stick to mix the chemicals that make it glow.
 Therefore, according to the types of seeds, it is possible to understand to which animals the type of fruit has adapted itself through evolution.
-The seeds of blueberries and the like, which are small seeds, are quite obviously meant for birds, since humans chew them, the seeds are destroyed, and from this it is clear that avocados are good for us because their seeds are large and the skin is clear, and then you can easily avoid eating them.
-Most people suffer from a metabolic disease that can be cured by switching to a free diet for at least a year.
+The seeds of blueberries and their ilk are small kernels, quite obviously intended for birds, and when humans chew them, the seeds are destroyed.
+Avocado, for example, is suitable for us because its kernel is large and the skin is clear, so you can easily avoid eating them.
+Most people have a metabolic disease that can be cured by switching to a free diet for at least a year.

 There is no such thing as sensitivity

 The jump in my understanding happened when I read an article that says that the number of celiac patients in the world is increasing.
 Celiac patients get severe symptoms when they eat products with gluten.
-Gluten is a toxin of the wheat family, which is supposed to prevent various insects and pests from eating the wheat seeds.
-What used to seem illogical to me is that humanity suddenly develops a problem for a certain element, it makes no probabilistic or evolutionary sense.
-Something has to change.
+Gluten is a toxin of the wheat family that should prevent various insects and pests from eating the wheat seeds.
+What seems illogical to me is that humanity suddenly develops a problem for a certain element, it has no probabilistic and non-evolutionary logic. something has to change.
 Indeed something has changed.

-First of all, the large seed companies increased the amount of gluten in the wheat seeds through breeding and genetic engineering, and thus the productivity of the farmers in the field increased because fewer pests harmed the wheat.
-Indeed , since the 1970s, we have seen an increase in the yield of grains per acre more than 3 times.
-Although this is not only because of an increase in gluten, but because of this There is a huge effect that nicely explains the increase in celiac patients.
+First of all, the big seed companies have increased the amount of gluten in the wheat seeds by breeding and genetic engineering, and thus the productivity of the farmers in the field has increased because fewer pests damage the wheat.
+Indeed, from the 1970s, we see an increase in the yield of grains per acre more than 3 times.
+It is true that this is not only because of an increase in gluten, but this has a huge effect that can explain the increase in celiac disease.

-Secondly, the consumption of wheat products is also on the rise and today we see many people who eat wheat products for breakfast, lunch and dinner.
-Wheat products include bread, pasta, pastries and the like.
+Secondly, the consumption of wheat products, such as bread, pasta and pastries, is also on the rise, and today we see that many people eat wheat products for breakfast, lunch and dinner.

 The free thought came in when it didn’t make sense to me that only a small part of people are sensitive to gluten, celiac patients are 1% of the population and there are another 10% who are defined as “sensitive to gluten”.
-It would seem much more likely to me that gluten is not good for anyone but some people with severe symptoms and some without symptoms.
+It seems much more likely to me that gluten is not good for anyone but some people with severe symptoms and some without symptoms.
 As I read more about it, it all came together.
-It turned out to me that gluten is a toxin of the wheat and fermentation reduces the amount of gluten.
-I remembered that I read in your book that on Pesach you don’t eat leaven, which means that the whole year they leave out the wheat, which means that they reduce the amount of toxins.
+It turned out to me that gluten is a toxin of the wheat and that leavening reduces the amount of gluten.
+I remembered that I read in the Bible that during Passover you don’t eat leavened food, that is, all year long they left the wheat to reduce the amount of toxins.
 There is a good reason they missed the wheat all year, it was not a religious ceremony.
 They probably realized that this way their stomachs don’t hurt.
-And then science, logic and evolutionary reason all came together.
-There is no such thing as gluten sensitivity because gluten is not good for anyone, albeit in different degrees.
+And then it all came together – science, logic and evolutionary reason.
+There is no such thing as gluten sensitivity, because gluten is not good for anyone, even if in varying degrees.

-I remembered when I was in Curacao, an island in the Caribbean, and all the locals on the island were huge people which is a mild word for heavy.
-The reason is that they were exposed to wheat and vegetable oil for a few years compared to the white person and therefore they react much harder than the white person to the western diet.
+I remembered that when I was in Curacao, an island in the Caribbean, I saw that all the locals on the island were huge people which is a gentle word for heavy.
+The reason for this is that they have been exposed to wheat and vegetable oil for a few years compared to the white person, and therefore they react much harder than the white person to the Western diet.
 The white man underwent a kind of natural selection for this diet.

 Now you can go one step further in thinking and generalize with exceptions.
-The foods that cause sensitivities to some people are very likely to be toxic to everyone but to degrees that are hardly seen, but over the course of years they cause enormous damage to humanity.
+The foods that some people are sensitive to are most likely toxic to everyone but to levels that are hardly seen, but over the course of years they cause enormous damage to humanity.
 And this is exactly free thought at its best.

 Bread, leavened and not wheat, a human heart will feast

-I’m not writing in a religious section, these are to show how important it used to be and today everyone has forgotten about it.
+I am not writing in a religious context, but to show how important it was once and that today everyone has forgotten about it.
 Biologically, fermentation breaks down the toxins in the grains to prevent pests from eating them.
 These toxins act on humans for years until diseases appear.
 The earliest archaeological evidence of baking bread and the use of sourdough is found in northeastern Jordan and dates back to 16,000 years before our time, that is, about 4,000 years before the wheat culture.
 The flour of these breads was composed mainly of wild wheat.

 Like most things in nature, the use of grains for food was gradual.
 This study explains why it is important to soak and soak grains.
-Buckwheat, barley, rye are all similar to wheat and are very problematic because of the genetic changes that have been made to them over the years as well as the toxins in them such as gluten and agglutinin designed to prevent animals from eating the wheat kernels.
+Spelled, barley, rye are all similar to wheat and are very problematic because of the genetic change that has been made in them over the years and the toxins in them, such as gluten and agglutinin designed to prevent animals from eating the wheat kernels.

-Humans have undergone selection [evolution] to adapt to breads but not fully because these breads kill us slowly [especially when not missed] and kill us at older ages so there is no evolutionary adaptation.
+Humans have undergone selection (evolution) to adapt to breads, but not fully because these breads kill us slowly (especially when we don’t miss them) and kill us at older ages so there is no evolutionary adaptation.
 The breads of the past were leavened, we also know this according to the Jewish tradition because on Passover they do not eat leaven and from this we can conclude quite safely that during the rest of the year they ate leaven, and they did not eat leaven because of the taste but so that it would be easily digested.

-The problem with grains is that they are from plants and therefore have toxins to prevent pests from eating them.
+The problem with grains is that they are from plants, so they have toxins to prevent pests from eating them.
 These toxins cause many autoimmune diseases.
 Acidification neutralizes a large part of the toxins.
 Note that there are almost no sourdough breads in supermarkets (unfortunately).

 It is recommended to completely avoid all wheat products – wheat is bursting with toxins such as agglutinin and gluten and also because of the genetic improvement they did to it.
-Bread, pasta, snacks, etc. are best avoided completely.
+Therefore, it is better to completely avoid bread, pasta and snacks.

 Reasons to avoid wheat products completely:

-- In wheat there is gluten [a toxin] that damages the intestinal function in all humans, but especially in celiac patients.
+• In wheat there is gluten (a toxin) that damages the intestinal function in all people, but especially in celiac patients.

-- In wheat are substances [toxins] that harm the body’s sugar regulation mechanism.
+• Wheat contains substances (toxins) that damage the body’s sugar regulation mechanism.

-- Wheat contains substances that harm the feeling of hunger and harm the metabolism.
+• Wheat contains substances that harm the feeling of hunger and metabolism.

-- Toxins in wheat that damage the body’s fat storage mechanism.
-This is exactly why cattle are given wheat and grains to fatten them up.
+• Toxins in wheat that damage the body’s fat storage mechanism.
+This is exactly the reason why cattle are given wheat and grains – so that they get fat.

 Ripe fruits with a little fructose – yes